pooyadav/app-hello-world/README.md

 Localcontainername_PEM
 Localcontainername.pem
 Localcontainername_key=ARBITER_TOKEN
+DATABOX_EXPORT_SERVICE_ENDPOINT
 ```
 Therefore,
-1. to integrate a driver as a databox driver, driver needs to have access to the keys and token to access stores.
+1. to integrate an app as a databox app, the app needs to have access to the keys and token to access stores.
-2. Driver requests a data-store by configuring it in the databox-manifest.json file - template shown below.
-When container manager install the driver, it also launches a data-store of the requested type.
+2. App requests access to a data-store by configuring it in the databox-manifest.json file - template shown below.
+When container manager install the app, it also launches a data-store of the requested type.
 3. In a "store" of type "store-json", following APIs could be called.

 ```